William Petty, 2nd Earl of Shelburne: Military career and election to Parliament

 Shortly after leaving the university, he served in 20th Foot regiment commanded by James Wolfe during the Seven Years' War.
-He became friends with one of his fellow officers Charles Grey whose career he later assisted.
+He became friends with his fellow officer Charles Grey, whose career he later assisted.
 In 1757 he took part in the amphibious Raid on Rochefort which withdrew without making any serious attempt on the town.
 The following year he was sent to serve in Germany and distinguished himself at Minden and Kloster-Kampen.
 For his services he was appointed aide-de-camp to the new King, George III, with the rank of colonel.

 This brought protests from several members of the cabinet as it meant he was promoted ahead of much more senior officers.
-In response to the appointment the Duke of Richmond resigned a post in the royal household.
+In response to the appointment, the Duke of Richmond resigned a post in the royal household.
 Though he had no active military career after this, his early promotion as colonel meant that he would be further promoted through seniority to major-general in 1765, lieutenant-general in 1772 and general in 1783.

 On 2 June 1760, while still abroad, Fitzmaurice had been returned to the British House of Commons as a member for Wycombe.
 He was re-elected unopposed at the general election of 1761, and was also elected to the Irish House of Commons for County Kerry.

 However, on 14 May 1761, before either Parliament met, he succeeded on his father's death as the second Earl of Shelburne in the Peerage of Ireland and the second Baron Wycombe in the Peerage of Great Britain.
 As a result, he lost his seat in both Houses of Commons and moved up to the House of Lords, though he would not take his seat in the Irish House of Lords until April 1764.
 He was succeeded in Wycombe by one of his supporters Colonel Isaac Barré who had a distinguished war record after serving with James Wolfe in Canada.

 Economics

 Shelburne, who was a descendant of the father of quantitative economics, William Petty, displayed a serious interest in economic reform, and was a proselytizer for free trade.
 He consulted with numerous English, Scottish, French and American economists and experts.
 He was on good terms with Benjamin Franklin and David Hume.
 He met in Paris with leading French economists and intellectuals.
-By the 1770s Shelburne had become the most prominent British statesmen to advocate free trade.
+By the 1770s Shelburne had become the most prominent British statesman to advocate free trade.
 Shelburne said his conversion from mercantilism to free trade ultimately derived from long conversations in 1761 with Adam Smith.
 In 1795 he described this to Dugald Stewart:

 Ritcheson is dubious on whether the journey with Smith actually happened, but provides no evidence to the contrary.
 There is proof that Shelburne did consult with Smith on at least one occasion, and Smith was close to Shelburne's father and his brother.